ShaharShimoni/SongsProject/README.md

 There is an array of arrays in which each place in the array has a different action of the user. <br/>
 "Save_history" function adds to the array a new array, in which it is marked the songs selected by the user. <br/>

-"Play_History" function according to user selection <br/>
+"Play_History" function according to user selection, <br/>
-Plays the selected songs from the array in the selected location. <br/>
+Plays the songs from the array (in the selected location). <br/>

 [Url](https://songsproject.herokuapp.com/#) <br/>
 <br/>